Portugal Food Guide

 Vinho Verde (Green Wine)

-A unique, slightly sparkling wine from the Minho region of northern Portugal.
-It's characterized by its fresh, crisp flavor and lower alcohol content.
+A lightly sparkling wine from the Minho region in northern Portugal, fresh and crisp with lower alcohol than most.

 Porto (Port Wine)

-A fortified wine from the Douro Valley, known for its sweet, rich flavor.
-It's typically served as a dessert wine.
+A fortified wine from the Douro Valley, sweet and full-bodied, usually drunk as a dessert wine.

 Ginja (Cherry Liqueur)

-A sweet cherry liqueur, especially popular in Óbidos and Alcobaça.
-It's often served in a small chocolate cup.
+A sweet cherry liqueur, most associated with Óbidos and Alcobaça, often served in a small chocolate cup.

 Soft Beverages